Theory of quantum system certification: a tutorial: Quantum states

 and the \emph{soundness} condition holds for the reduced states $\rhop_i$ of $\Rhop$,

 \end{definitionblock}

 Note that more generally one could also define certification tests with respect to measures directly on the composite space $\DM((\CC^d)^{\otimes \np})$.

 The terms completeness and soundness are inspired by interactive proof systems.
-The role the these conditions can be clarified from the perspective of statistical hypothesis testing.
-In hypothesis testing one has a \emph{null hypothesis} $H_0$ (usually the one one hopes to disprove) and an \emph{alternative hypothesis} $H_1$ and one needs to figure out which is true based on statistical data.
+The role these conditions can be clarified from the perspective of statistical hypothesis testing.
+In hypothesis testing one has a \emph{null hypothesis} $H_0$ (often the hypothesis that one hopes to disprove) and an \emph{alternative hypothesis} $H_1$ and one needs to figure out which is true based on statistical data.
 In this setting, there are two types of error,